irunkel/HopfAlgebras/README.md

 For `Antipode_comul` on can then just flip diagrams, but that will not make it shorter.

 TODOs: Find a more efficient way to do this.
 Maybe the `coherence` tactic in the category theory framework can be used  in some way?

+## HopfPairing.lean

+A pairing between two bialgebras `A` and `B`, which is compatible with (co)unit and (co)product.
+For a pairing `ω : A ⊗ B → R`, these compatibility conditions are bundled in `structure Pairing`.

+`PairingAntipode`: The statement that a pairing of bialgebras automatically preserves the antipode of a Hopf algebra

+TODOs: Very tedious proof by coherence shuffling, more efficient method to translate string diagram equalities would make it shorter.
+(See `HopfPairing - Pairing preserves antipode (string diagrams).pdf` for the string diagram calculation.)

 ## Further things to try